| Crew resource management in general aviation for

 too costly or difficult, it is liable to meet with significant resistance

+from within the industry.
 Evaluation was deemed to be the most difficult issue to

 address, particularly the establishment of criteria on which a valid